-In discharging its duty in accordance with the above, the Committee may vary a premises licence so that it has effect subject to different conditions in respect of:
+In discharging its duty in accordance with the above, the Committee may vary a

 - different parts of the premises concerned; - different licensable activities.

 Appeal Provisions

 Schedule 5, part 1, of the Act sets out the appeal provisions in relation to the determination of an application to vary a premises licence.